-Some herbal medicines should not be taken in pregnancy, so, again, check with your GP.
+Some herbal medicines shouldn’t be taken during pregnancy – again, check with your GP.

-It’s important to make sure your herbal medicine comes from a reliable source.
-The UK Medicines and Healthcare products Regulatory Agency has found supplies of contaminated herbs in the past.
-Your GP may also know about any recent alerts, so it may be helpful to ask them.
+Make sure your herbal medicine comes from a reliable source.
+In the past the UK Medicines and Healthcare products Regulatory Agency has found supplies of contaminated herbs.
+(Check the MHRA website or ask your GP about any recent alerts).

-Homeopaths believe symptoms can be cured by giving someone an extremely diluted dose of a remedy that, in large doses, would trigger the symptoms.
-For example, one homeopathic remedy made from female bees (including the stinger) is used to treat swelling and stinging pains.
+Homeopaths believe conditions can be cured by giving someone an extremely diluted dose of a remedy that, in large doses, would trigger the symptoms.

-They believe the ‘like for like’ principle stimulates the body’s own healing power so that it clears itself of any imbalance.
+Homeopaths believe this ‘like for like’ principle stimulates the body’s own healing power so it clears itself of any imbalance.
 The remedies come from various sources, including plants, animals and minerals.

-Homeopathy is usually taken in pill form, but is also available as a liquid or powder.
-You may be prescribed a homeopathic gel or cream for use on the skin.
+At the end of the consultation the homeopath may give you a prescription and advise you on how often you should take the medicine.
+Homeopathic remedies are usually taken in pill form, but are also available as a liquid or powder.
+You may be prescribed a homeopathic gel or cream for use on the skin as well.